Syraxius/FFXIVSyraxiusBot/README.md

 # FFXIV Syraxius Bot
 Experimental bot for Final Fantasy XIV.
 Still largely WIP.

+Feel free to raise any suggestions, ideas or bugs.

 # Disclaimer:
 - This software is for educational purposes only.
 - Hacking is illegal and it violates FFXIV's terms of use.